-Pluripotent stem cells are an attractive option for cell therapy as they can proliferate infinitely and differentiate into any tissue.
+Pluripotent stem cells, whether embryonic or induced (ES cells and IPS cells) are an attractive option for cell therapy as they can proliferate infinitely and differentiate into any tissue.

 Scientists started to use mouse-derived embryonic stem cells in the early 1980s, and it was only in 1998 they were able to derive the first pluripotent cells from human embryos.